 This option determines how the two memory branches operate.
 System address space can either be interleaved between the two branches or Sequential from one branch to another.
 Mirror mode allows data correction by maintaining two copies of data in two branches.
 Single Channel 0 allows a single DIMM population during system manufacturing.
 The options are Interleave, Sequential, Mirroring, and Single Channel 0.

 Branch 0 Rank Sparing/Branch 1 Rank Sparing

-Select enable to enable the sparing feature for Branch 0 or Branch 1 of memory bus.
+Select enable to enable the function of memory sparing for Memory Bus Branch 0 or Branch 1.
 The options are Enabled and Disabled.

 Branch 0 Rank Interleaving/Branch 1 Rank Interleaving